 Things Your Abstract Should Address

 There are several things your abstract should touch upon or include:

 - Why the reader should care about your research problem and the results.
 There are thousands upon thousands upon thousands of research papers out there; why should YOURS be the one they want to read?
 Especially if your research is more obscure, this should be front and center.

 - How did you solve this problem, or try to solve it?
 What were your variables?
 What software or approach did you use?

 - What does your research mean?
 What are the implications, in your field and in the larger world?
 Where does it fit in academia?
 Can your findings be generalized?

 When writing your abstract, keep in mind the keywords that people will search for when looking for your paper.
 Make sure you include these in your abstract so your work will be in their search results.
 Since each journal, conference, or academic program can have different specifications for an abstract, make sure you’re familiar with the submission guidelines.
 This is extremely important, because editors of journals won’t even bother looking at your submission if they see that you can’t follow directions.

 Did you know that Thesis Editor isn’t just for theses or dissertations?
 We’ve helped hundreds of clients construct and polish academic papers for consideration in journals, for submission to conferences, and more.
-We can help you put forth your best academic and professional work – contact us today to learn more! < Scholarly Writing Tips: Writing a Grant Proposal How to Beat Writer's Block >
+We can help you put forth your best academic and professional work – contact us today to learn more! < Self-Care During COVID-19 EndNote: An Introduction >